Koksar: Infrastructure

+Transport

+Kaksar will be a station on the under-construction Bhanupli–Leh line.
+It lies on the NH-1.

 Tourism

 Koksar village is situated at Leh–Manali Highway.
 Seasonally, at Koksar Bazar for Tourist information and help, to enter vehicles a police checkpost is established and also for registering of foreigners' passports.

 As in the past years many tourists have been visiting Koksar and prefer spending time here as the village is the first village after entering Lahaul and one can experience and witness the drastic change in the flora, fauna and the landscapes after crossing rohtang.

 The village also has a monastery which attracts a good number of tourists because of its religious importance and the location of the monastery which is bedded inside the mountain and is one of its kind in the valley.

-Koksar also has importance from a tourists' perspective as it is not only the first and the nearest Lahauli village from Rohtang (just 19 Km) but also the nearest Lahauli village from Chandra Taal (lake of the moon).
+Koksar also has importance from a tourists' perspective as it is not only the first and the nearest Lahauli village from Rohtang (just 19 km) but also the nearest Lahauli village from Chandra Taal (lake of the moon).